Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 ````
 If deployed correctly, our website can be visited via: http://VM-IP:8080/

-## DockerHub - GitHub Automated builds (CI)
+## DockerHub - GitHub Automated Builds (CI)
 Image building can be automated after connecting dockerhub image repo to the appropriate github repo.
 Build instances can be viewed and monitord in the timeline section.

 ![DockerHub build timeline](https://github.com/Somayyah/mohammed_S-htu_devops_ab_submission/blob/master/autobuilds.png)

-Docker hub repository is connected with github, automatic build is configures on both the master and development branch.
+THe DockerHub repository is connected with GitHub, automatic build is configures on both the master and development branch.
 Repo on docker hub: https://hub.docker.com/r/somayyah/konsul.

 ## Continuous deployment using Rancher
-Using Rancher, we can automate our containers deployment process.
-Setting rancher is as simple as running any ther generic container.
+Using Rancher, we can automate the deployment process for our containers.
+Setting Rancher is as simple as running any other generic container.

 ### Setting up Rancher
-Using **rancher:stable** docker image we can deploy rancher with the following command:
+Using **rancher:stable** docker image we can deploy Rancher with the following command:

 ```
 docker run -d --restart=unless-stopped \
   -p 80:80 -p 443:443 \
   rancher/rancher:latest
 ```
 Rancher uses the ports 80 and 443, make sure they can be accessable.
-To access the rancher CPanel, go to ```https://vm-ip```.
+To access the Rancher CPanel, go to ```https://vm-ip```.
 After setting the admin password, clusters configuration can be initiated.
 To build a new cluster:

-__Step 1:__ From rancher's main page click on ```add cluster``` button
+__Step 1:__ From Rancher's main page click on ```add cluster``` button
 ![add cluster](https://github.com/Somayyah/mohammed_S-htu_devops_ab_submission/blob/master/cluster.png)
 __Step 2:__ We are going to deploy using Azure AKS so we will select it.
 __Step 3:__ Fill the relevent data like the name and ID's.